 IoT Energy monitoring system includes planning and management of electricity consumption patterns in different settings such as residential and industrial.
 Internet of things (IoT) Energy Monitoring system is designed to monitor and optimize energy usage thereby improving the utilization of capacity, increasing business productivity, cutting down maintenance & manpower needs, and raising the reliability of energy equipment.

-What you get with an IoT based electricity consumption monitoring system?
+What do you get with an IoT-based electricity consumption monitoring system?

-Electricity consumption monitoring provides insights which can help you to make your electricity usage efficient and cost optimized.
-Moreover with IoT, Scheduling of ON and OFF of appliances can be done so that if you forget to turn off your AC or Geyser while leaving home, it turns off automatically.
+Electricity consumption monitoring provides insights that can help you to make your electricity usage efficient and cost-optimized.
+Moreover, with IoT, Scheduling of ON and OFF of appliances can be done so that if you forget to turn off your AC or Geyser while leaving home, it turns off automatically.

 IoT solutions based on emerging technologies such as artificial intelligence and machine learning help us get smart and useful insights.
 With the help of IoT, we are able to get insights into the vital energy parameters such as power interruption patterns, voltage and frequency trends, etc. The power of advanced analytics filters the noise from the vast data to make it actionable.
 This opens the doors to real-time alerts and automated optimization of energy usage patterns.